umd-lib/mdhc/README.md

 A MySQL client (such as MySQL Workbench) can connect to the database on port 3306.

-## Exporting data
+## Cleaning up and exporting the data

+This script will fix some characters in place in the database, export to TSV, then convert to CSV.
+Final result is in data/export.csv

 ```
 bash scripts/export.sh
 ```

-Will output to data/export.tsv

 ## TODO

-* Determine if character set encoding is being handled properly
+* Determine why some columns/rows are not aligning properly
 * Run the export automaticaly using the mysql container

 ## License